Dexus/awstats-webfaction/README-AWSTATS.md

 License: GNU GPL v3+ (GNU General Public License.
 See LICENSE file),
          OSI Certified Open Source Software license.

-Version: 7.3
+Version: 7.4

-Release date: January 2014
+Release date: July 2015

 Platforms: All (Linux, NT, BSD, Solaris and other *NIX's, BeOS, OS/2...)

 Author: Laurent Destailleur <eldy@users.sourceforge.net>

 AWStats official web site and latest version: http://www.awstats.org

 I   - Features and requirements of AWStats

 	  I - 1) Features, what AWStats can show you

 	  I - 2) Requirements for using AWStats

 	  I - 3) Files

 II  - Install, Setup and Use AWStats

 III - Benchmark

 IV  - About the author, license and support

-I - FEATURES AND REQUIREMENTS
+# - FEATURES AND REQUIREMENTS
 ------------------------------------

-I - 1) Features
+## Features

 	A full log analysis enables AWStats to show you the following information:
 	* Number of VISITS and UNIQUE VISITORS